Christophe-Martini/gcd-project/codebook.md

 =============================

-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The features selected for this database come from an accelerometer and gyroscope 3-axial raw signals.

-Only measurements on the mean and standard deviation for each measurement were selected.
+Measurements on the mean and standard deviation for each measurement (66 variables) were selected only upon 561 variables.

+Others variables

 Thus variable names in the tidata base either contain